Love in the Villa: Plot

-Julia retaliates by getting the locks changed and then contacts the police to report Charlie as a thief.
+Julia retaliates by getting the locks changed, then contacts the police to report Charlie as a burglar.
 After being released from jail, he comes back even angrier.
-He creates a public shrine with bits from Julie's diary about her breakup with Brandon.
-Charlie seemingly calls a truce and offers to share a meal with her.
+Charlie creates a public shrine with bits from Julie's diary about her breakup with Brandon.

+Charlie calls a truce and offers to share a meal with her.
 He prepares pastissada de caval, a typical dish of Verona.
 When Julie discovers it is horse, they end up in a food fight.

-The police are contacted when the commotion reaches the plaza below.
-Warned they will get overnight jail time if they again disrupt the peace, Charlie later apologizes to Julia for everything.
-He admits he substituted portabello mushrooms for the horse, and they spend the evening getting drunk on wine.

-Walking around town, Julie makes a wish at the Fontana Madonna Verona, then takes them to the bronze statue of Juliet where they both make wishes.
+When the commotion reaches the plaza below, the police warns them they will be jailed overnight if they again disrupt the peace.
+Charlie later apologizes to Julia for everything.
+He discloses he substituted mushrooms for the horse, and they spend the evening drinking wine.
+Strolling around town, Julie makes a wish at the Fontana Madonna Verona, then takes them to the bronze statue of Juliet where they both make wishes.

 The next day, she takes Charlie on the Juliet tour so he can see it from the eyes of a romantic.
-Julie reveals her excessively romantic parents caused her to set the bar high; he explains he grew up with four brothers and no mother.
+Julie reveals her excessively romantic parents caused her to set the bar high; he explains he grew up with five brothers and no mother.

-That evening at the Vinitalia event, Julie lets Carlo Caruso know how wonderful his wine is, inadvertently blocking Charlie's company's offer.
+That evening at the Vinitalia event, Julie lets wine grower Carlo Caruso know how wonderful his wine is, inadvertently blocking Charlie's company's offer.
 Charlie asks her to dance and they almost kiss.
-Arriving back at the villa, his fiancée Cassie is there to surprise him, which takes him aback as they were on a break.
+Arriving back at the villa, his fiancée Cassie is there to surprise him, which takes him aback, as they were on a break.

 Brandon shows up in the morning.
-In the evening he and Julie end up getting invited to share a table with Cassie and Charlie.
-Julie gets very drunk so they leave.
+That evening he and Julie end up getting invited to share a table with Cassie and Charlie.
+Julie gets very drunk, so they leave.
 Charlie breaks up with Cassie, follows the others, and inadvertently sees Brandon propose.
-Charlie misses Julile's rejection.
+Charlie misses Julie's rejection.
 Silvio convinces Charlie to track down Julie.
 When he does, they both realize they have fallen in love.